The Human Resources Administration (HRA) is trying to eliminate, whenever possible, the need for clients to come in person to HRA offices.

 Current SNAP Recipients Who are Due to Recertify

-Starting March 1, 2021, if you receive a SNAP recertification notice by mail or an ACCESS HRA alert that you need to recertify, it means you did not qualify for an extension, and you must submit your recertification or your benefits will stop.
+If you receive a SNAP recertification notice by mail or an ACCESS HRA alert that you need to recertify, you must submit your recertification or your benefits will stop.
 You can use ACCESS HRA or fax, mail, or a drop box at open centers to submit your recertification.
 Make sure to include your correct phone number.
 You can check it and update it on the ACCESS HRA website or the ACCESS HRA Mobile App.

 Learn about the ways you can submit your recertification and supporting documents.